ganeshnithyanandam/strParametrised-piggy-bank/README.md

 Then in order this following requests and responses can be observed

 - Using the `logPkh` endpoint the pkh of Jack's and Jill's wallet are printed.
-- Dad adds 2000000 lovelace to Jack's piggy bank using `put` endpoint.
+- Dad adds 20000 lovelace to Jack's piggy bank using `put` endpoint.
-- Mom then puts 3000000 lovelave to Jill's piggy bank.
+- Mom then puts 3000000 lovelace to Jill's piggy bank.
 - Dad uses `inspect` endpoint and sees that Jack's piggy bank now has the lovelace he put.
+- Jack tries to empty his piggy bank using the `empty` endpoint.
+However since his piggy bank has < 1M lovelace withdrawal is not allowed.
+- Dad puts 1000000 lovelace to Jack's piggy bank.
-- Jack empties his piggy bank using the `empty` endpoint.
+- Jack empties his piggy bank using the `empty` endpoint successfully.
 - With `inspect`, it can be seen that Jack's piggy bank has been emptied while Jill still has 3M lovelace in hers.
 - Finally, Jill empties her piggy bank using the `empty` endpoint.